openebs/charts/grafana-charts/README.md

 Here, `__metrics_path__` and `port` and whether to scrap metrics from this pod are being read from pod annotations.

 2. Run `kubectl get nodes -o wide` to get the node’s IP.
 3. Run `kubectl get svc -n <namespace>` and note down the port allocated to Prometheus and Grafana services.
 Here `<namespace>` must be replaced with the namespace in which the Prometheus and Grafana services are running.
-If the services are not already created then create a new NodePOrt service for both of them.
+If the services are not already created then create a new NodePort service for both of them.
 4. Open your browser and open `<nodeip:nodeport>`(for Prometheus and Grafana) and you should be able to see the Prometheus’s expression browser and Grafana’s UI on your browser.
 5. Login into it(default username and password is admin), add data source name as DS_OPENEBS_PROMETHEUS, select datasource type Prometheus and pass the `<nodeip:nodeport>`of Prometheus in the url field and click on run and test.
 6. Now go to the next tab (Dashboard) and import the desired dashboard.You should be able to get preloaded dashboard of prometheus.